Plantation

-A plantation is an agricultural estate, generally centered on a plantation house, meant for farming that specializes in cash crops, usually mainly planted with a single crop, with perhaps ancillary areas for vegetables for eating and so on.
-The crops that are grown include cotton, cannabis, coffee, tea, cocoa, sugar cane, opium, sisal, oil seeds, oil palms, fruits, rubber trees and forest trees.
+Plantations are farms specializing in cash crops, usually mainly planting a single crop, with perhaps ancillary areas for vegetables for eating and so on.
+Plantations, centered on a plantation house, grow crops including cotton, cannabis, tobacco, coffee, tea, cocoa, sugar cane, opium, sisal, oil seeds, oil palms, fruits, rubber trees and forest trees.
 Protectionist policies and natural comparative advantage have sometimes contributed to determining where plantations are located.

 In modern use, the term usually refers only to large-scale estates.
-Nevertheless, before about 1800, it was the usual term for a farm of any size in the southern parts of British North America, with, as Noah Webster noted, "farm" becoming the usual term from about Maryland northward.
-It was used in most British colonies but very rarely in the United Kingdom itself in this sense.
-There, as also in America, it was used mainly for tree plantations, areas artificially planted with trees, whether purely for commercial forestry, or partly for ornamental effect in gardens and parks, when it might also cover plantings of garden shrubs.
+Before about 1860, it was the usual term for a farm of any size in the southern parts of British North America, with, as Noah Webster noted, "farm" becoming the usual term from about Maryland northward.
+The enslavement of people was the norm in Maryland and states southward.
+The plantations there were forced-labor farms.
+The term "plantation" was used in most British colonies but very rarely in the United Kingdom itself in this sense.
+There it was used mainly for tree plantations, areas artificially planted with trees, whether purely for commercial forestry, or partly for ornamental effect in gardens and parks, when it might also cover plantings of garden shrubs.

 Among the earliest examples of plantations were the latifundia of the Roman Empire, which produced large quantities of grain, wine, and olive oil for export.
 Plantation agriculture proliferated with the increase in international trade and the development of a worldwide economy that followed the expansion of European colonialism.

+By crop

 Tree plantations

 Tree plantations, in the United States often called tree farms, are established for the commercial production of timber or tree products such as palm oil, coffee, or rubber.

 Teak and bamboo plantations in India have given good results and an alternative crop solution to farmers of central India, where conventional farming was widespread.
 But due to the rising input costs of agriculture, many farmers have done teak and bamboo plantations, which require very little water (only during the first two years).
 Teak and bamboo have legal protection from theft.
 Bamboo, once planted, gives output for 50 years till flowering occurs.
 Teak requires 20 years to grow to full maturity and fetch returns.

 These may be established for watershed or soil protection.
 They are established for erosion control, landslide stabilization, and windbreaks.
 Such plantations are established to foster native species and promote forest regeneration on degraded lands as a tool of environmental restoration.